LisaSamWang/privacypolicy/README.md

 ## Intro

 Different extensions use personal data in different ways.
 This privacy policy encompasses general principles of how extensions I create collect and handle personal data.
-Individual extensions, when you first use them, will display their own unique privacy policies and ask you to agree to them before continued use.
+When you install the extension, you are agreeing to the privacy.

 ## Data Collection